Automattic/wp-calypso/desktop/README.md

 # Development

-The app is split between Electron code and Calypso code, and so the [development guide](docs/development.md) may help you find where to change stuff.
+The desktop app is split between Electron code and Calypso code.
+We've put together a desktop-specific [development guide](docs/development.md) to give a walkthrough of how each of the pieces slot together and how to develop and debug the app.

 # Building a Release